-No monetary compensation is specified in the lawsuit.
+No monetary compensation was specified in the lawsuit.

-The lawsuit alleges that Coca-Cola engages in false advertising by paying researchers, medical professionals, and others to contradict independent scientific evidence about the adverse health effects of drinking sugar-sweetened beverages.
+The lawsuit alleged that Coca-Cola engaged in false advertising by paying researchers, medical professionals, and others to contradict independent scientific evidence about the adverse health effects of drinking sugar-sweetened beverages.

-This strategy, the lawsuit states, includes heavily advertising to children when the company says it doesn’t, establishing front groups to emphasize exercise — not caloric restrictions by eliminating sugary beverages — and suggesting sodas are healthy snacks.
-(Healthline reported on these tactics in-depth last fall.)
+This strategy, the lawsuit stated, included heavily advertising to children when the company said it didn’t, establishing front groups to emphasize exercise — not caloric restrictions by eliminating sugary beverages — and suggesting sodas are healthy snacks.

-Ultimately, the plaintiffs want Coca-Cola and the ABA to stop using tactics in violation of California’s Unfair Competition and False Advertising laws.
+Ultimately, the plaintiffs wanted Coca-Cola and the ABA to stop using tactics in violation of California’s Unfair Competition and False Advertising laws.

-The case was filed in the San Francisco Bay Area, where criticism of soda manufacturers and their products has been backed up by judges, lawmakers, and voters.
+The case was filed in San Francisco, California, where criticism of soda manufacturers and their products had been backed up by judges, lawmakers, and voters.

-The suit alleges Praxis had to unjustly use its resources to combat Coca-Cola’s aggressive marketing and denial of scientific evidence that sugar-sweetened beverages cause obesity, type 2 diabetes, and heart disease.
+The suit alleged Praxis had to unjustly use its resources to combat Coca-Cola’s aggressive marketing and denial of scientific evidence that sugar-sweetened beverages cause obesity, type 2 diabetes, and heart disease.

 Xavier Morales, Praxis’ executive director, said in a statement that his organization is “tired of trying to counter the deep pocket advertising that misleads our communities regarding the dangers of regularly consuming sugary drinks.
 The price our community pays through decreased health, increased diabetes, and amputations is too high.”

-Morales also sits on a board for the city of Berkeley that recommends how funds collected from the city’s one-cent-per-ounce tax on sugar-sweetened beverages are spent.
+Morales also sits on a board for the city of Berkeley, California, that recommends how funds collected from the city’s one-cent-per-ounce tax on sugar-sweetened beverages are spent.

-The tax, which voter’s passed in 2014, was the first “soda tax” to pass in the United States.
-Since then, Philadelphia; San Francisco; Oakland; Albany, New York; Boulder, Colorado; and Cook County, Illinois, have enacted similar taxes.
+The tax, which voters passed in 2014, was the first “soda tax” to pass in the United States.
+Since then, Philadelphia, Pennsylvania; San Francisco, California; Oakland, California; Albany, New York; Boulder, Colorado; and Cook County, Illinois, have enacted similar taxes.

 The ABA spent millions lobbying against and challenging these taxes and other measures meant to decrease soda consumption.

-The Praxis lawsuit was also filed in the same district that upheld a San Francisco law that required sugar-sweetened beverage advertisements to bear a warning label of the associated health effects.
+The Praxis lawsuit was also filed in the same district that upheld a San Francisco, California, law that required sugar-sweetened beverage advertisements to bear a warning label of the associated health effects.
 The ABA challenged the Board of Supervisors’ unanimous vote on First Amendment grounds.

-Two of the attorneys filing the latest lawsuit have previous experience regarding claims against Coca-Cola.
+Two of the attorneys who filed the lawsuit have previous experience regarding claims against Coca-Cola.

-Specifically, that lawsuit alleged that from 2003 to 2015 vitamin water was marketed as a nutrient-rich beverage when it was in fact another sugary drink.
+Specifically, that lawsuit alleged that from 2003 to 2015, Vitaminwater was marketed as a nutrient-rich beverage when it was another sugary drink.

 While public health advocates continue to force legal action and bring taxes before voters, soda consumption has been on a decline since the turn of the century.